state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

 })();
 ```

 `setBothNumbers` becomes a reaction on `numbersAdapter` that sets both `coolNumber` and `weirdNumber` to the same payload passed into `setBothNumbers`.
-Every reaction passed into the same grouped reaction must take the same payload type.
+The new reaction's payload type will be the intersection of the payload types from the reactions used.

-The reason grouped reactions are useful is because if you tried to reuse `setCoolNumber` and `setWeirdNumber`, you would end up calculating a new state twice:
+The reason grouped reactions are useful is because if you tried to reuse `setCoolNumber` and `setWeirdNumber`, you would end up calculating 2 new states:

 ```typescript
 const numbersAdapter = buildAdapter<NumbersState>()({